-11.1 Council meetings
+11.1 Council Committee meetings

-The quorum for a meeting of the council is:
+The quorum for a meeting of the cothe Committee uncil is:

-- (a) Half of the members present (whether in person or via electronic link), where the number of members (including vacancies) is even; and - (b) A majority of the members present (whether in person or via electronic link), where the number of members (including vacancies) is odd.
+- (a) At least one member of four of the six parties to Te Tai o Poutini Plan Committee Half of the members present (whether in person or via electronic link), where the number of members (including vacancies) is even; and - (a)(b) each party to Te Tai o Poutini Plan Committee may, for a specified meeting or meetings, appoint a deputy member in place of (as appropriate) that district's mayor, the chairperson of West Coast Regional Council or a member they have otherwise appointed who may perform all the functions, responsibilities, duties, and powers of the member for that meeting or meetings.
+The party must give notice to the other members (or the chairperson) of the appointment of a deputy for a specified member prior to the meeting or meetings concerned; - 11.2 A majority of the members present (whether in person or via electronic link), where the number of members (including vacancies) is odd. - 11.3 cl.

-cl.
 23 (3)(a) Schedule 7, LGA 2002.
+Cl.11(2) of the OIC.

-11.2 Committees and subcommittee meetings
+11.411.2 Committees and subcommittee meetings

-A council sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
+A council The Committee sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
 Committees may set the quorums for their subcommittees by resolution, provided that it is not less than two members.
 (See also 7.4).